seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 })
 ```

-# Glossary
+## Glossary

-arguments : Aguments is Array-like object corresponding to the arguments passed to a function.
+arguments : Arguments is Array-like object corresponding to the arguments passed to a function.

 arrow function : () => {}